 . q.
 How often should I have my dog groomed?

 It depends on the breed of your dog, his lifestyle and on how you want him/her to look and smell.
 While it’s true that a clean animal is a healthier one, excessive bathing can dry out the skin and strip it of its natural oils.
-Generally speaking, short-coated dogs with no skin conditions can go six to eight weeks between baths unless they have gotten into something dirty or smelly.
-Longer-coated dogs should be groomed every four to six weeks to ensure their hair doesn’t get matted and isn’t harboring insects or hiding skin conditions.
+Generally speaking, short-coated dogs with no skin conditions can go several months between baths unless they have gotten into something dirty or smelly.
+Longer-coated dogs should be groomed every six to ten weeks to ensure their hair doesn’t get matted and isn’t harbouring insects or hiding skin conditions.
 Of course, certain dogs should be groomed more often than others to maintain their appearance.

 q.
 How long does it take?